sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xdg-utils</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Basic desktop integration functions
+Short desc    : Basic desktop integration functions
 URL          : http://portland.freedesktop.org/
-Лицензия     : MIT
+License      : MIT
-Описание     : The xdg-utils package is a set of simple scripts that provide basic
+Descript     : The xdg-utils package is a set of simple scripts that provide basic
              : desktop integration functions for any Free Desktop, such as Linux.
              : They are intended to provide a set of defacto standards.
              : This means that: